-- What are some things a poor winner does?
+- What are possible outcomes from being a poor winner?

 This lesson will answer those questions.

 Gloating is the act of expressing great pleasure or self-satisfaction in the victory and the rival's demise in the competition.
 It is as if saying, "I sure am good."
 Although it is not actually ridiculing the opponent, there is the implication.

 Typically, the winner of a competition will celebrate.
 But gloating goes beyond celebration and takes the form of looking at the losing competitor and smirking.